Lugo’s value shines through in Mets’ 6-3 win

 Stroman’s 10th outing this season was the latest in a series of tough ones for him.
 He spent about a month and a half on the disabled list with a right shoulder issue, then allowed one earned run in 12 innings across his first two starts since.
 Wednesday represented a step backward, raising his ERA to 6.50.

 “Everything is just up a little bit from what I’ve seen in the past,” Callaway said.
-“From a pitching coach’s perspective, for him to have his good sinker and good slider, he’s got to make sure he gets the ball down.
-That’s kind of how he lived in the past and what his success was all about: getting guys to chase below the zone.”
+“From a pitching coach’s perspective, for him to have his good sinker and good slider, he’s got to make sure he gets the ball down.”

 Comments